 Parylenes are almost completely unaffected by solvents, have low bulk permeability and

 are hydrophobic.
 Coatings easily pass a 100hr salt-spray test.

 Parylenes have excellent electrical properties: low dielectric constant and loss with

 good high-frequency properties; good dielectric strength; and high bulk and surface

 Parylenes have good thermal endurance: Parylene C performs in air without significant

 loss of physical properties for 10 years at 80°C and in the absence of oxygen to

 Parylenes are transparent and can be used to coat optical elements.

 FDA approval of parylene-coated devices is well-documented.
-The coatings comply with USP Class VI Plastics requirements and are MIL-I-46058C / IPC-cc-830B listed (as class XY).
+The coatings comply with USP Class VI Plastics requirements and are MIL-I-46058C / IPC-CC-830 (latest revision) listed (as class XY).